spiral/docs/odm/oop.md

 }
 ```

-Aggreations are differs from ORM relations as they **can not be cached** or automatically linked, meaning you have to set every model key manually:
+Aggreations are differs from ORM relations as they **can not be cached** or automatically linked, meaning you have to configure every outer model manually:

 ```php
 $post = new Post();